grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/06 Test life cycle.md

 ---
-title: "Test life cycle"
+title: 'Test life cycle'
-excerpt: ""
+excerpt: ''
 ---

-There are four distinct life cycle stages to a k6 test that can be controlled by you, the user.
-They are the "init", "setup", "vu" and "teardown" stages.
-We also refer to it as "init code", "VU code" etc. in the documentation.
+The four distinct life cycle stages in a k6 test are "init", "setup", "vu" and "teardown" Throughout the documentation, you will also see us referring to it as "init code", "VU code" etc.

 <div class="code-group" data-props='{"labels": ["The four life cycle stages"], "lineNumbers": [true]}'>